seung-lab/fpzip/README.md

 # fpzip

 Python C++ bindings for the fpzip algorithm (version 1.2.0).
 The version number for this package is independent.
+Python 2.7 and Python 3+ are supported.

 ```python
 import fpzip